Product Strategy

 The Gap Between the Three

-Each layer has its audience: the UI speaks to customers, the API speaks to builders, and the data model speaks (often only) to your own engineering team.
-But the most strategically important thing to understand is what happens when these three layers are out of sync.
+Each layer has its audience: the UI speaks to customers, the API speaks to builders, and the data model speaks, often only, to your own engineering team.
+The most strategically important thing to understand is what happens when these three layers are out of sync.

 UI ahead of API: You’re showing customers capabilities that aren’t properly supported at the integration layer.
 This creates support debt, manual workarounds, and customers who are eventually surprised when they try to automate something that looked simple in the dashboard.